Business Licence to Occupy Fill out the template

 The licensor can also be a corporate entity (such as a company or a LLP).

-Who cannot enter into a licence to occupy?
+Who cannot enter into the licence?

 A residential tenant or residential lodger should not use this licence to occupy.

 A business licensee will usually only last for a short period.
-Commonly this will be a period of 6 months.
-The agreement will also make a provision for the parties to terminate the licence early, upon written notice.
+Commonly this will be for 6 months.
+The agreement can also make a provision for the parties to terminate the licence early, by giving written notice.

 The agreement is not reviewed by a lawyer to ensure that the legal content applies to the personal situation of the parties.
 In order to review the particulars of the agreement, it will be necessary to instruct a lawyer.
 For this type of agreement, it will be necessary to consult with a lawyer who is regulated by an approved regulator in the legal services sector.
 It is possible to search for a lawyer using the Law Society find a solicitor page in England and Wales.